 - What are their pain points?

-- What are their needs?
+- What problem are you solving?

 For example, let’s say a company wants to sell its product on Amazon.
 Conducting a thorough Customer Conversion Rates analysis can inform the Pricing Strategy to compete effectively.
 They might then look at the competition and see that there are other options available for the same kind of product.
 This gives them an idea of what their customers want in terms of features or price point so that they have an advantage over their competitors when it comes time for advertising campaigns etc.